ocaml-sf/learn-ocaml-corpus/exercises/parser_combinators/descr.md

 Then, we add multiplication, division, and the ability to enclose a subexpression within parentheses (Question 4).

-In the following, `'a top` is an abbreviation for the type of a binary operation whose operands and result have type `'a`:
+In the following, `'a op` is an abbreviation for the type of a binary operation whose operands and result have type `'a`:

 ```